 Part of the Marital Estate

 If you and your spouse own a business together, it is unlikely that you will sell that business as part of the process of dividing your combined assets.
-You and your family law attorney must therefore reach a figure at which the business may be valued in order for it to be properly considered in the marital estate.
+You and your attorney must therefore reach a figure at which the business may be valued in order for it to be properly considered in the marital estate.

 Depending upon the level of experience in such matters that is possessed by the couple, the value of the business is set in much the same manner as it is for most other forms of property.
-The couple can research comparable businesses through the appropriate publications or over the Internet in order to form an estimate on which they and their Richmond family law firm attorney can base a reasonable consensus.
+The couple can research comparable businesses through the appropriate publications or over the Internet in order to form an estimate on which they and their attorney can base a reasonable consensus.
 Failing this, there are experts in this field whose services can be engaged should the need arise.

 Under the usual circumstances, however, divorcing spouses do not have a very comprehensive understanding of what must be taken into consideration during the valuation of their business.
 In order to avoid possible errors or inaccuracies by consulting sources that may or may not be reliable, the assistance of an accredited business valuator is advisable.
 This person’s resources and experience are such that guesswork can be avoided and inaccuracies minimized.

-Minimum Fair Market Value
+Fair Value vs. Fair Market Value

 Small Businesses As Employers